ivanlaptev17/AmazonFBAShipmentConfirmEmailsParser/README.md

 # Amazon FBA Body Content Parser

 ## Opportunities
-* Parsing main attributes of the email from @fba-ship-confirm@amazon.com
+* Parse and analyze information about location of your FBA customers and use it to set up look-alike target audience in your promotion
-* You do not need already downloaded Python
+* Parsing main attributes of the email from @fba-ship-confirm@amazon.com such as: ***Date and Time, City and State, Quantity and Order item***
-* You do not need to download any special requirements
+* No need pre-installed Python or other languages
-* Easy to use
+* No need to download any special software

 ## Setup
 ### 1. Downloading programmes